benjystanton/benjystanton.github.io/src/posts/2019-01-26-weeknotes–series-02-episode-03.md

   alt-text="Colourful stained glass windows at Coventry cathedral."
   %}

-<p class="lede">This week I travelled to Newport, Titchfield and Coventry and I realised while writing these that I'd been on 10 different trains!</p>
+<p>This week I travelled to Newport, Titchfield and Coventry and I realised while writing these that I'd been on 10 different trains!</p>

 ## Logos, letters and campaign websites